A famous Irish Famine letter that had a huge impact on the Great Hunger was returned to Skibbereen in August 2020.

 An established actor in his own right, Vinton Hayworth sent the letter to the Lord Mayor of Cork because "it would please grandpa" to see it returned to Ireland.

-The letter has been held by the Cork Public Museum but was loaned to the Skibbereen Heritage Centre this year to celebrate the 20th anniversary of the opening of the centre.
+The letter has been held by the Cork Public Museum but was loaned to the Skibbereen Heritage Centre in 2020 to celebrate the 20th anniversary of the opening of the center.

 Staff at the Skibbereen Heritage Centre have verified that the letter is an original copy of the famous letter, most likely written by Cummings or his clerk.